Grxffxn/GriggyBot/README.md

 Custom bot made for The Legend Continues' Discord server.
 Created by @Grxffxn#6666

+This code is completely open source.
+You can use this code in commercial projects.

 If you somehow stumbled upon this repository, I assume you're looking for coding help.
 I am not the person to come to for coding help, but I hope my code helps you fix your issue.